-SCHOLARSHIPS
+ICC SCHOLARSHIPS

 Each year, ICC awards more than \$300,000 in scholarship aid to deserving students to help offset the costs of attendance.
-All students interested in being considered for scholarship assistance are required to complete an Independence Community College Scholarship

-Application, which is available in the Student Services Office.
-Contact the Office of Admissions or the Financial Aid Office for more information.
+All students interested in being considered for scholarship assistance are required to complete an Independence Community College Scholarship Application, which is available in the Student Services Office.
+Contact the Financial Aid Office for more information.